colbystout/Heart-Failure-Analysis/README.md

 Davide Chicco, Giuseppe Jurman: Machine learning can predict survival patients with heart failure from serum creatine and ejection fraction alone.
 [BMC Medical Informatics and Decision Making 20, 16 (2020)](https://bmcmedinformdecismak.biomedcentral.com/articles/10.1186/s12911-020-1023-5).

 This dataset was built and structured with the main focus being on machine learning.
-The .csv for the original data as well as the transformed data + change log can be found in the Data Set folder.
+The .csv for the original data as well as the transformed data + change log can be found in the "Data Set and Changelogs" folder.

 License: CC BY 4.0